Nexmo/station/_documentation/messaging/sms/guides/concatenation.md

 Segmentation information takes up 8 bytes of the message body for each SMS part.
 The maximum number of characters in the message body for each SMS part in a concatenated SMS is:

-* 7-bit encoding such as latin-1/9 and GSM8 - 152 characters.
+* 7-bit encoding such as Latin-1/9 and GSM8 - 152 characters.
 * 8-bit encoding for binary - 134 characters.
-* 16-bit encoding for unicode - 66 characters.
+* 16-bit encoding for Unicode - 66 characters.

 You can send a message of up to 3200 characters in your request to the SMS API.
 Best practice is that the message in the text parameter is no longer than 6 SMS parts.
 For example, to send the first stanza of the balcony speech in Chinese, Nexmo would send a concatenated SMS with the following SMS parts: